IBM/cp4d-deployment/aws/README.md

 * Create a Route 53 domain.
 * [Download](https://cloud.redhat.com/openshift/install/pull-secret) a pull secret.
 Create a Red Hat account if you do not have one.
-* [Sign up](https://www.ibm.com/account/reg/us-en/signup?formid=urx-42212) for a Cloud Pak for Data Trial Key if you don't have the entitlement API key.
+* [Sign up](https://www.ibm.com/account/reg/us-en/signup?formid=urx-42212) for a Cloud Pak for Data Trial Key if you don't have the API key.
 * If you choose Portworx as your storage class, see [Portworx documentation](PORTWORX.md) for generating `portworx spec url`.
 * Edit `variables.tf` and provide values for all the configuration variables.
 See the [Variables documentation](VARIABLES.md) for more details.
 * Read the license at https://ibm.biz/Bdq6KP and accept it by setting variable `accept-cpd-license` to `accept`.